1 Choose the software development partner

-Special outsourcing agreements are concluded with the outsourcing partner, which has clear terms of cooperation, terms of performance and terms of payment.
-Such an agreement is of a fixed nature and depends entirely on the needs of the customer.
+Special outsourcing agreements are concluded with the outsourcing partner, which has clear terms of cooperation, performance, and payment terms.
+Such an arrangement is of a fixed nature and depends entirely on the needs of the customer.

 - A wide selection of professionals

-A professional software development firm has in-house employees with relevant qualifications, tests and enhances the skills of its employees.
-So the customer gets quality assurances.
+A professional Software Development company has in-house employees with relevant qualifications, tests and enhances its employees’ skills.
+So the customer gets all the quality assurances.

 - No license obligations

-When choosing outsourcing, an organization does not need to worry about acquiring the necessary tools and technologies for development and associated licensing costs.
-This is completely the responsibility of the outsourcer.
+When choosing to outsource, an organisation does not need to worry about acquiring the necessary tools and technologies for development and associated licensing costs.
+It is entirely the responsibility of the outsourcer.

 - Costs & expertise balance

-This is once again about money.
-When you outsource a project, you know for sure that specialists in their field will work on it for a fixed amount in the contract.
+Once again, about money.
+When you outsource a project to a software development company, you know for sure that specialists in their field will work on it for a fixed amount in the contract.

 - Well-established workflows

-Qualified developers always try to make the process of developing a software product as convenient as possible.
-They use different workflow or integrated Business Process Management systems to increase efficiency and improve the organization of work
+Qualified IT software development companies always try to develop a software product as convenient as possible.
+They use different workflow or integrated Business Process Management systems to increase efficiency and improve work organisation.

 Here the advantage of a wide selection of professionals turns the other side of the coin.
-Unfortunately, there is a chance of running into the wrong company.
-The good news is that this can be avoided.
+Unfortunately, there is a chance of running into the wrong software development company.
+The good news is you can avoid it.
 Just read the article to the end.

 - Communication and time zones difficulties

-Cultural, linguistic and location differences can really hinder effective collaboration.
-This minus can be minimized if you use universal English for communication and adjust to each other's work schedules.
+Cultural, linguistic and location differences can hinder effective collaboration.
+This minus can be minimised if you use universal English for communication and adjust to each other's work schedules.

 - Legal Pitfalls

-Unfortunately, there is always a risk of information leakage when the data is accessed by a third party.
-This can be avoided by paying due attention to the relevant points of the cooperation contract.
+Unfortunately, there is always a risk of information leakage when a third party accesses the data.
+You avoid this problem by paying due attention to the cooperation contract’s relevant points with a software development company.

-Here I will focus on the main sources that can complement (or spoil) the general overview of the service provider.
+Here I will focus on the primary sources that can complement (or spoil) the service provider’s general overview.

 Check whether your potential partner is so good in the developer segment that he already is in the top 10, 20 ... of the best developer companies.
 How?

-I’m going to focus on trusted review sites such as GoodFirms, Appfutura or Clutch.co (links below).
-Do you think the reviews are important?
+I will focus on trusted review sites such as GoodFirms, Appfutura or Clutch.co (links below).
+Do you think the reviews are critical?
 Yes!
 What about rates?
-Definitely important.
+Important.
 These platforms confirm the identity of the reviewer.

-Continuing the conversation, I’ll say - check the social networks (Linkedin, GitHub, Facebook).
-It's the shortest way to check company's culture, content and comments.
+Continuing the conversation, I’ll say - check the social networks (Linkedin, GitHub, Facebook) of the software development company you choose for your project.
+It's the shortest way to check a company's culture, content and comments.

 Don’t discount the omniscient Google.
 Google carefully stores information about everything.
-Enter the name of the company or, say, its CEO, and enjoy the results.
+Enter the name of the software development company or, say, its CEO, and enjoy the results.

-Next it’s time to chat to a potential outsource partner (or maybe there are few of them for now).
-You can leave a request for cooperation, ask them to clarify some information, make a request for a preliminary calculation of the cost of the project, or ask any other questions about the company.
+Next, it’s time to chat to a potential outsource partner (or maybe there are a few of them for now).
+You can:

 Pay attention to how they respond and how fast they do it.
 It should always be clear and thorough.
-Usually it should not exceed 24 hours.
-If there is a contact form on site response should be even faster.
+Usually, it should not exceed 24 hours.
+If there is a contact form on site, the response should be even faster.

-Important indicator of transparency and overall performance is the speed at which the service provider responds to customer wishes and comments.
+An essential indicator of transparency and overall performance is the speed at which the software development company responds to customer wishes and comments.

 Response time is possible to check by several metrics: